StelTheo73/thesis-docs/chapter-4/4-quantum-computing.md

 Quantum computers store information as bits.
 A quantum bit is a two-state system based on properties of the microcosm such as spin, energy state or the way particles oscillate and is the basic unit of information storage. [@wikipedia_quantum_computing]

 State 0 is represented as $|0\rangle$ and state 1 as $|1\rangle$ and are called basic or basis states and are orthogonal to each other.
-Because the two states belong to a vector space, [Hilbert space](https://en.wikipedia.org/wiki/Hilbert_space), they can be multiplied by a number and added together, and the result will be a valid state.
+Because the two states belong to a vector space, Hilbert space^[https://en.wikipedia.org/wiki/Hilbert_space], they can be multiplied by a number and added together, and the result will be a valid state.
 Superposition is based on this fact. [@wikipedia_quantum_computing]

 Each valid state can be written as:
 $$|q\rangle = a|0\rangle + b|1\rangle$$